1257 Samalas eruption: Rock and ash

 Volcanic rocks ejected by the eruption covered Bali and Lombok and parts of Sumbawa.
 Tephra in the form of layers of fine ash from the eruption fell as far away as Java, forming part of the Muntilan Tephra, which was found on the slopes of other volcanoes of Java, but could not be linked to eruptions in these volcanic systems.
 This tephra is now considered to be a product of the 1257 eruption and is thus also known as the Samalas Tephra.
 It reaches thicknesses of 2–3 cm on Mount Merapi, 15 cm on Mount Bromo, 22 cm at Ijen and 12–17 cm on Bali's Agung volcano.
 In Lake Logung 340 km away from Samalas on Java it is 3 cm thick.
 Most of the tephra was deposited west-southwest of Samalas.
 Considering the thickness of Samalas Tephra found at Mount Merapi, the total volume may have reached 32–39 km3.
 The dispersal index (the surface area covered by an ash or tephra fall) of the eruption reached 7500 km2 during the first stage and 110500 km2 during the third stage, implying that these were a Plinian eruption and an Ultraplinian eruption respectively.

 Pumice falls with a fine graining and creamy colour from the Samalas eruption have been used as a tephrochronological marker on Bali.
 (Note: Tephrochronology is a technique for dating archaeological, geological and palaeoenvironmental sequences and events by their location between upper and lower layers of tephra (volcanic ejecta) of known date, and for correlating such sequences and events at separate locations between the same layers.)
-Tephra from the volcano was found in ice cores as far as 13500 km away, and a tephra layer sampled at Dongdao island in the South China Sea has been tentatively linked to Samalas.
+Tephra from the volcano was found in Colombian sediments, and in ice cores as far as 13500 km away, and a tephra layer sampled at Dongdao island in the South China Sea has been tentatively linked to Samalas.
 Ash and aerosols might have impacted humans and corals at large distances from the eruption.

 There are several estimates of the volumes expelled during the various stages of the Samalas eruption.
 The first stage reached a volume of 12.6–13.4 km3.
 The phreatomagmatic phase has been estimated to have had a volume of 0.9–3.5 km3.
 The total dense rock equivalent volume of the whole eruption was at least 40 km3.
 On Lombok, it forms the Kalibabak Formation, a geological rock formation.
 The magma erupted was trachydacitic and contained amphibole, apatite, clinopyroxene, iron sulfide, orthopyroxene, plagioclase, and titanomagnetite.
 It formed out of basaltic magma by fractional crystallization and had a temperature of about 1000 C. Its eruption may have been triggered either by the entry of new magma into the magma chamber or the effects of gas bubble buoyancy.